rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/how-to-demo/cloud-service.md

 ### How do I get an AEM as a Cloud Service sandbox?

-Once an Adobe IMS Org youre part of is provisioned for AEM as a Cloud Service:
+Once an Adobe IMS Org you're part of is provisioned for AEM as a Cloud Service:

 1. Navigate to [https://experience.adobe.com/](https://experience.adobe.com/)
 2. Ensure the Adobe IMS Org that has been provisioned with AEM as a Cloud Service is active in the Adobe IMS Org switcher.